 Again this is one of the questions to ask a romance scammer that taps into the power of specifics.
 Since they actually know little or nothing about the city they claim to be from, you will find them fumbling for an answer.
 If you’re interacting over text messages, they may even cut the conversation short on some pretext or the other.
 This goes against the rules of texting while dating, which should be considered a red flag.

 Or if they say a McDonald’s or Subway on a particular street is their favorite place to eat, you can be certain they’re lying through their teeth.
 Who even lists a fast-food chain as their favorite restaurant in a city they grew up in!
 In all likelihood, their response is the result of a quick internet search.

 7. What was your favorite ritual as a child?

-Be it an occasional picnic in a local park with extended family or friends or annual trips to a cabin in the woods somewhere, everyone has some memories of certain family rituals that were an integral part of their growing up years.
+Be it an occasional picnic in a local park with extended family or friends or annual trips to a cabin in the woods somewhere, everyone has memories of certain family rituals that were an integral part of their growing-up years.
 Even if this person is selling you an orphan sob story, they must have had some support system growing up.

 Related Reading: Are You Falling In Love Too Fast?
 8 Reasons You Should Slow Down

 8. What are you up to right now?

 For such questions to ask a scammer you may have to shed your inhibitions.
 To track a scammer on Hangouts or Messenger or any other such chat platform, ask them what they’re doing.
 Then, sneakily hit the video call button.
 If it’s a romance scammer on the other side, they will NEVER accept the call.